-9. Delay Shasta releases from side gates
+9. Delay Shasta releases from full side gates

-In 2014, the SRTTG and Reclamation learned that there was a loss of water temperature control when the full Shasta side gates were accessed for water releases.
-As you can see in the figure X below, full side gates were accessed on August 26, 2014 as indicated by the over one degree drop at both CCR and Keswick.
+In 2014, the SRTTG and Reclamation learned that there was a loss of water temperature control when the full Shasta TCD side gates were accessed for water releases.
+As shown in the figure 10 below, full side gates were accessed on August 26, 2014, as indicated by the over one degree drop at both CCR and Keswick.
 Daily average temperatures were maintained below 56°F for about a week before significantly rising throughout the remainder of September and all of October.
 More than 50% of the eggs and alevin were still in the gravel and were exposed to these lethal temperatures, not to mention the 56°F DAT at CCR were routinely exceeded in June through August.
-In order to prevent the loss of cold water pool and temperature control in the future, Reclamation shall delay full side gate operations as long as possible with no later than October 15 being sufficient.
+In order to prevent the loss of cold water pool and temperature control in the future, Reclamation shall delay full side gate operations as long as possible and no earlier than October 15.

 Figure 10.
 Daily average temperatures at CCR and Keswick (KWK) for the 2014 temperature management season with the cumulative proportion of eggs and alevins in gravel overlaid in green.
+Data source: CDEC and CDFW 2014.